Analyse land valuation benchmarks: How to increase the value of your property

 The topic briefly and concisely

-Basics: What Land Values Really Indicate
+Fundamentals: What Land Reference Values Really Indicate

 Limits of the Standard Land Value: Why a Detailed Analysis is Essential

 The macro location, meaning the attractiveness of the city or region, including infrastructure and economic strength, plays a role of up to 30% in the overall value.
-The micro location, such as the immediate surroundings, noise levels, or the view, can modify the value by an additional 10–20%.
+The micro location, such as the immediate surroundings, noise pollution, or the view, can modify the value by an additional 10–20%.

-Site-Specific Characteristics in Detail
+Plot-Specific Characteristics in Detail

 • Size and Shape: Optimally shaped plots can be up to 10% more valuable.